Capability Six Pack (Normal)

 The guide is as follows:

-2. On the home page, you can see Capability Six Pack (Normal) under Process Capability.
+2. On the home page, choose Statistical Tool> Graphical analysis >Capability Six Pack (Normal) .

 3. Click on Capability Six Pack (Normal) and reach the dashboard.